EmulatorJS/emulatorjs.org/src/docs/Roadmap.md

 # Roadmap
-* Transition all emulator cores to libretro cores
 * Assist libretro with developing their cores and eventually implementing [retroachievements](https://docs.libretro.com/guides/retroachievements/)
-* Update the admin page interface

 Note: These are goals are not in any specific order, nor do they have estimated dates to completion.
 The only thing that is for certain is that they will be completed sooner as more people contribute to this and [libretro's](https://retroarch.com/index.php?page=donate) projects.